Kotlin/kotlinx.serialization/docs/json_transformations.md

 ## Under the hood

-Although abstract serializers mentioned above can cover most of the cases, it is not a hard task to implement such machinery by yourself, given only the `KSerializer`.
+Although abstract serializers mentioned above can cover most of the cases, it is possible to implement similar machinery by ourselves, using only the `KSerializer`.
 If one is not satisfied with abstract methods `writeTransform`/`readTransform`/`selectSerializer`, altering `serialize`/`deserialize` is a way to go.

 There are several hints on reading, working with and writing of `JsonElement`:

 * `Encoder` could be cast to `JsonInput`, and `Decoder` to `JsonOutput`, if the current format is `Json`.